 I ended up putting aside The YouTube Formula for now.
 I’m still interested in YouTube but podcasting has my attention at the moment and there’s only so much time in a day.
 However, I finally got my Ricoh WG-M1 Adventure Camera set up so there may be a few more hikes put up on my YouTube channel before too long.

-My Reading Plan
+My TBR Plan of Attack

 In my current read pile you’ll notice that I’ve added a couple books which are in preparation for my trip to Egypt this October.
 Luxor Illustrated, is mostly pictures so that will be finished quickly.
 The same goes for Candy and Designing Disney.
 I’m reading Don’t Burp in the Boardroom at bedtime since it’s relatively light fare for management style books.
 I love Nevada Barr’s Anna Pigeon series, which all take place in USA National Parks.
 But, if I’m honest with myself this one may not get read until I board the plane for Egypt in October.
 I forgot how much reading I used to get done on airplanes during the pandemic.